Stanford-BioE80/Stanford-BioE80.github.io/_docs/w9preclass.md

 **Q.5.
 How would the speech be different if it was addressing a plan instead of a dream?**

-Briefly examine the United Nations' [17 Sustainable Development Goals (SDGs)](https://sustainabledevelopment.un.org/)
+Please briefly examine the United Nations' [17 Sustainable Development Goals (SDGs)](https://sustainabledevelopment.un.org/)

 **Q.6.
 Which one do you think is most important?**